Arts

 artworks Marlon Red and Jürgen Paas

 Lines, surfaces and colors dominate the works of the German painter and object artist Jürgen Paas and the Romanian painter and performance artist Marlon Red.
 Jürgen Paas is currently one of the most important German artists and he has created a vital body of work over the past 40 years.
 The exhibition shows a selection of his paintings.
 Marlon Red is a young and highly talented artist who lives and works in Düsseldorf.
 Her abstract painting draws inspiration from the objective world such as landscape or architecture and from music, which Marlon Red condenses in her performances.
 The exhibition with the title "crossover" finds the similarities in the work of Jürgen Paas and Marlon Red - despite their great differences in fame, working methods, artistic influences, age and gender, and cultural background: a crossover, that can be experienced in the exhibition.
-(Text, Art curator: Torsten Obrist)
+(Text: Torsten Obrist, Art curator)

 68th exhibition: Nevena Ekimova